zhiliaxu/zhiliaxu.github.io/how-do-aspnet-core-services-validate-jwt-signature-signed-by-aad.md

 ## Background

-Let's use Azure Active Directory (AAD) for example.
  If we need to use JWT Bearer tokens issued by AAD (to either a user or service principal) for authentication, usually we can add below code to `ConfigureServices` in `Startup.cs`.

 ```csharp
 services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)